zainibeats/suprsafe/README.md

 ## License

 SuprSafe is open-source software licensed under the permissive MIT License.
 This enables you to freely use, modify, and distribute SuprSafe while complying with the license terms (refer to the LICENSE file for details).

-I hope this enhanced README.md provides a clear and informative guide for SuprSafe users!